 Visit The College menu for more information including Student Rights and Responsibilities, the Student Voice advisory group, Venues, and information about Our Educators.

-The WSRC office is staffed by part-time workers who are often off-site and in meetings.
+The WSRC office is staffed by part-time workers who are often off-site, at workshops and in meetings.
 If we are unavailable to answer your call, please leave us a message and we will get back to you at the earliest possible opportunity.